 - They are very low cost and provide an easy return on investment (ROI)

-Email phishing is when a malicious actor sends a fraudulent email in an attempt to entice a user to perform some behavior.
-In cases LMG has investigated, email phishing attacks frequently attempt to steal a user’s credentials by setting up a fraudulent site in addition to the email for a user to navigate to and login – the site then has a script running to capture those credentials.
-A malicious actor can then use a user’s credentials to further attack an organization, such as, deploying ransomware.
+- Phishing is when a malicious actor sends a fraudulent email in an attempt to entice a user to perform some behavior.
+One popular email phishing attack is where criminals attempt to steal a user’s credentials by setting up a fraudulent credit card or bank site and ask recipients to check their account and log in using the provided link.
+The site then has a script running to capture those credentials.
+A malicious actor can then use a user’s credentials to further attack an organization, such as deploying ransomware.
 Email phishing attacks could also be used to facilitate other attacks, or to spread malware via malicious file attachments.

-In a phishing campaign, malicious actors have multiple options as to who they can target.
-The choice of targets can be split up into three types of phishing attacks:
+In an email phishing campaign, malicious actors have multiple options as to who they can target.
+The choice of targets can be split up into three main types of phishing attacks:

-- Generic Phishing – A malicious actor throws a wide net to try and target as many users as they can – as they target more and more users the likelihood that a target will fall for the attack increases.
+- Generic Phishing – This is when a malicious actor throws a wide net to try and target as many users as they can with a generic message (hoping a few fall for the scam).
 A single victim could be enough to consider a phishing campaign a success.
 With that in mind, generic phishing campaigns are almost always successful.
-Although the most successful, it may not lead to the privilege a malicious actor is looking for since most users in an organization (should) have limited privileges.
+But even though an attack may be successful, it may not lead to the privileges or access that a malicious actor wants (most users should have limited access).
+Some criminals want to think bigger.

-- Whaling – A malicious actor targets one specific user in an organization (usually a target who is suspected to have increased privileges or access to sensitive data) and tries to tailor their attack to that one target.
+- Whaling – This is when a malicious actor targets one specific, high-ranking executive in an organization (usually a target who is suspected to have increased privileges or access to sensitive data like the CFO, CEO, CISO, etc.) and tries to tailor their attack to that one target.
+It’s spear phishing that targets C-suite.
 This form of phishing generally has a lower success rate, as it is much more limited than a generic phishing attack, but could lead to the compromise of a high-level user if successful.